Click Icon to Copy Verbose Score

 -

-Cisco continues to investigate this attack campaign.
-As the investigation progresses, Cisco will update this advisory as appropriate as more information becomes available.
+Cisco has concluded its current investigation of this attack campaign.
+Cisco will update this advisory as appropriate as more information becomes available, although that is not currently anticipated.

-This attack campaign affects Cisco Secure Email Gateway, both physical and virtual, and Cisco Secure Email and Web Manager appliances, both physical and virtual, when both of the following conditions are met:
+This attack campaign targets Cisco Secure Email Gateway, both physical and virtual, and Cisco Secure Email and Web Manager appliances, both physical and virtual, when all the following conditions are met:

 - The appliance is configured with the Spam Quarantine feature.